charroux/kubernetes/README.md

 kubectl get ep serviceName

 get the clusterIP and the port.
 Then, you should now be able to access the service on <CLUSTER-IP>:<PORT> from any node in the cluster.
 Note that the Service IP is completely virtual, it never hits the wire.

+## Accessing the service

+Kubernetes supports 2 primary modes of finding a Service - environment variables and DNS.
+The former works out of the box while the latter requires the CoreDNS cluster addon.

+### Using environment variables

+When a Pod runs on a Node, the kubelet adds a set of environment variables for each active Service:

+kubectl exec serviceName -- printenv | grep SERVICE

+Those variables are :
+SERVICE_NAME_SERVICE_HOST
+SERVICE_NAME_SERVICE_PORT

 ## Expose HTTP and HTTPS routes from outside the cluster to services within the cluster